paralleldrive/sudolang-llm-support/sudolang.sudo.md

 Declare and assign values using an optional `$` symbol and `=` operator (e.g., `$name = 'John';`).

-### Conditionals
+### Conditional Expressions

 Use `if` and `else` with conditions in parentheses and actions or expressions in curly braces.
-If expressions evaluate to values that can be assigned:
+Conditional expressions evaluate to values that can be assigned:

 ```SudoLang
 status = if (age >= 18) "adult" else "minor"